 Gritty guitars, Leg's gravelly voice (think Howlin' Wolf), and layers of distorted keyboards are at the forefront of Below the Belt.
-It's a cohesive album in sound and spirit, even if he finds a way to squeeze in almost every imaginable blues form possible.
-"Up Above My Head" is pure gospel, "Casa de Fuego" an infectious* mariachi stomper, "Drink it Away" conjures Louis Armstrong, and "October 3rd" is tough soul with dizzying layers of keyboards.
+It's cohesive in sound and spirit, even as it includes every imaginable blues form.
+"Up Above My Head" is pure gospel, "Casa de Fuego" a fun mariachi stomper, "Drink it Away" conjures Louis Armstrong, and "October 3rd" is tough soul with dizzying layers of keyboards.

-In 2012 Leg teamed up with labelmates and fellow deep blues luminaries** Left Lane Cruiser for rowdy covers album Painkillers.
-Together on Below the Belt they absolutely tear through the Dirtbombs "Can't Stop Thinking About It" (the scathing skateboard slide guitar of LLC's Joe Bent needs to be heard to be believed).
-If you haven't heard Painkillers, or Left Lane Cruiser's new album Dirty Spliff Blues, you're missing out.
+In 2012 Leg teamed up with labelmates Left Lane Cruiser for rowdy covers album Painkillers.
+Together on Below the Belt they tear through the Dirtbombs "Can't Stop Thinking About It," which includes the scathing skateboard slide guitar of LLC's Joe Bent.
+If you haven't heard Painkillers, or Left Lane Cruiser's recent Dirty Spliff Blues, you're missing out.

-The last three songs on Belt are a bit more scaled back and emotive.
-Leg filters the Cure's "A Forest" through his dirty blues lens, soulful Motown influenced “Disappearing” could have fit on Neil Young’s Are You Passionate?, and darkly poppy album closer “What More” is atmospheric and melodic.
-Wholly different from the songs surrounding it, it is easily Leg’s most mature songwriting.
+The last three songs on Below the Belt are softer and more affecting: Leg filters the Cure's "A Forest" through his dirty blues lens, soulful “Disappearing” could have fit on Neil Young’s Are You Passionate?, and darkly poppy album closer “What More” is atmospheric and melodic.
+Very different from the songs surrounding it, "What More" is easily Leg’s most mature songwriting.

 Temporary Monument (Woodsist 9/4/2015)